 The more often you are able to go, the more information we will be able to gather.
-Staying Connected asks that you go tracking a minimum of twice a winter, but we will certainly use additional information, if you are able to go more often, perhaps once each month!
+Staying Connected asks that you go tracking a minimum of twice a winter, but we will certainly use additional information, if you are able to go more often!
+Once a month would be ideal.

-Please wear blaze orange or another bright color during your road survey.
+Please wear blaze orange AND reflective gear during your road survey.
 We also ask that you walk against the traffic, for safety.
 Do not walk on any road if you feel unsafe.